qkzk/fm/development.md

   - [x] Fix after ! command, empty preview is displayed
   - [x] documentation, help

-- [ ] BUG: :Preview does nothing.
-Can't fix it easily
+- [x] Fix: :Preview does nothing.
+Had to create a new kind of event
 - [ ] revisit cloud configuration make it permanent
 - [x] double clic on menu items
 - [x] FIX: search completion is made before the char is inserted in input string.
 Should be done afterward.